 Consider adding dried cranberries for a sweet-tart flavor or more herbs like rosemary for extra depth.

-This Apple Sausage Stuffing combines sweet apples and savory sausage for a comforting side dish perfect for festive occasions.
+Apple Sausage Stuffing blends sweet-tart apples with savory sausage and herbs for a cozy, comforting side dish.

 Ingredients